- 7 p.m.

 In accordance with RSA 91-A, the Conservation Commission prepares written minutes of all Conservation Commission meetings within 5 business days of the meeting.
 The minutes are unofficial until adopted by the Conservation Commission at their next regularly scheduled meeting.

 Agendas are available prior to the meetings.
+If no agenda is posted for a regular meeting, the meeting has been cancelled.
 Minutes to be available not more than 5 business days after the meeting.

 Pursuant to RSA 36-A:2, the Commission conducts a review process on projects to ensure compliance with the city wetland ordinance and make recommendations to the Zoning Board of Adjustments and other duties as prescribed by City and State Laws.

 The Conservation Commission is developed for the proper utilization and protection of the natural resources and for the protection of watershed resources for the City of Nashua.